Trust Logo

 Field trips are planned into the units including visits to our local area of Wellington, The Arthog Outreach Centre and Arthog Outdoor Activity Centre in Wales.
 We also discuss environmental issues and carry out litter collection and support our local charities.

-Enrichment opportunities are planned in throughout the year such as South Heritage Asian Week to further our links and understanding of our changing school community.
+Enrichment opportunities are planned in throughout the year such as South Heritage Asian Week to further our links and understanding of our changing school community, Fairtrade fortnight and the Fieldwork festival.
 Whole school assemblies take place to raise awareness of local, national and global issues.

 Below is on outline of our curriculum offer in Geography from EYFS to Year 6.